b45ch1/algopy/README.rst

     It is not (yet) geared towards end users.
     The ultimative goal is to provide high performance algorithms that can be used to differentiate dynamic systems  (ODEs, DAEs, PDEs) and static systems (linear/nonlinear systems of equations).
+Most algorithms are implemented as Single Program Multiple Data (SPMD).

     ALGOPY focuses on the algebraic differentiation of elementary operations, e.g. C = dot(A,B) where A,B,C are matrices, y = sin(x), z = x*y, etc.